Klinefelter syndrome (sometimes called Klinefelter's, KS or XXY) is where boys and men are born with an extra X chromosome.

 Health issues in Klinefelter syndrome

-Most boys and men with Klinefelter syndrome will not be significantly affected by the condition and can live normal, healthy lives.
+Most boys and men with Klinefelter syndrome will not be significantly affected and can live normal, healthy lives.

-Infertility tends to be the main problem, although there are treatments that can help (see Treatments for Klinefelter syndrome below).
+Infertility tends to be the main problem, although there are treatments that can help (see Treatments below).

-However, people with Klinefelter syndrome are at a slightly increased risk of developing other health problems, including:
+However, men with Klinefelter syndrome are at a slightly increased risk of developing other health problems, including:

 These problems can usually be treated if they do occur and testosterone replacement therapy may help reduce the risk of some of them.